PierreEhab/rent_It/README.md

 # Rent It
-This repository is milestone 1 of "Pattern Recognition Course 2022" Project at Faculty of computer and information science Ain Shams University.
+This repository is milestone 1 of "Pattern Recognition Course 2022" Project at Faculty of Computer and Information Science Ain Shams University.

 # Competition on Kaggle